DFE-Digital/dfe-job-descriptions/DevOps Engineer/SiteReliabilityEngineer.md

  * Experience in software development or scripting, ideally with Ruby, Bash, Powershell or similar

- * Experience with troubleshooting web applications
+ * Experience troubleshooting web applications

  * Experience with Linux or other Unix based operating systems